Twitter Layoffs: The lawsuit and Fears of misinformation

 Yoel Roth, Twitter’s Head of Safety and Integrity said on Friday that the company’s front-line moderation staff was least impacted by the layoffs.

-Concerns about the spread of misinformation and hate speech under Musk’s leadership of Twitter have resulted in many company’s halting their advertisements on the platform, The New York Times reported.
-The Volkswagen Group has advised their automotive brands such as Audi, Porsche and Bentley to halt spending on Twitter, so that their ads don’t appear next to problematic content.
+Concerns about the spread of misinformation and hate speech under Musk’s leadership on Twitter have resulted in many companies halting their advertisements on the platform, The New York Times reported.
+The Volkswagen Group has advised their automotive brands such as Audi, Porsche and Bentley to halt spending on Twitter so that their ads don’t appear next to problematic content.
 The Danish brewing company Carlsberg Group has also reportedly recommended that their marketing team do the same.

 Oh, and before you go.